go-vela/docs/docs/usage/troubleshooting.md

 Unfortunately, the only way to resolve the issue is to wait until a worker becomes available to run your build.

+### Queue length exceeds configured limit, please wait for the queue to decrease in size before retrying

+This error is given in response to a build restart request of a `pending` build whenever the queue is larger than the configured limit by the platform admins.

+This is a measure to prevent queue bloat from builds that are already in the queue.

 ### Context Deadline Exceeded

 ![Context Deadline Exceeded](/img/troubleshooting/context_deadline_exceeded.png)